DariaMartinovskaya/Smart_AirGuard/README.md

 ## Overview

+## Overview

 Smart AirGuard is an IoT-based environmental monitoring and safety system designed for enclosed automotive and indoor environments.
-The system continuously monitors air quality, temperature, humidity, and motion using a set of low-cost sensors, including the MQ-135 gas sensor, DHT22 temperature and humidity sensor, and a PIR motion sensor.
-Visual feedback is provided through RGB and status LEDs, while a local OLED display presents real-time sensor readings.
+The system continuously monitors air quality, temperature, humidity, and motion using low-cost sensors, including an MQ-135 gas sensor, a DHT22 temperature and humidity sensor, and a PIR motion sensor.
+Local visual feedback is provided through RGB and status LEDs, while a compact OLED display presents real-time sensor readings directly on the device.

-To ensure user safety, Smart AirGuard implements an intelligent alert and automation mechanism.
-When critical thresholds are exceeded — such as dangerous gas levels (>400 ppm), extreme temperature conditions, high humidity, or detected motion — the system sends instant notifications via a Telegram bot.
-For severe gas events, an audible buzzer alarm is triggered and an exhaust fan is automatically activated to reduce gas concentration.
+The system implements an intelligent alert and automation mechanism to ensure user safety.
+When predefined thresholds are exceeded—such as elevated gas concentration (>400 ppm), abnormal temperature ranges, high humidity, or detected motion—Smart AirGuard generates immediate notifications via a Telegram bot.
+In critical gas scenarios, the system additionally activates an audible buzzer and automatically controls a ventilation fan to mitigate hazardous conditions.

-The system uses an ESP32 microcontroller as its core, enabling real-time data processing, wireless communication, and cloud integration.
-Sensor data is periodically uploaded to the ThingSpeak cloud platform for remote monitoring and historical analysis.
-Two-way communication through Telegram allows users to remotely check system status and request live sensor data.
+At the core of the system is an ESP32 microcontroller, responsible for real-time data acquisition, local decision-making, and wireless communication.
+For cloud integration, Smart AirGuard adopts a multi-platform approach.
+Adafruit IO is used as the primary real-time communication layer, enabling low-latency data streaming and remote actuator control.
+ThingSpeak is employed for periodic data logging, long-term storage, and statistical analysis of environmental parameters.

+To support flexibility and experimentation, Node-RED is integrated as an intermediate automation and research layer.
+It enables data aggregation, custom visualization, and rapid prototyping of alternative alerting and control strategies without modifying the embedded firmware.
+This architecture allows Smart AirGuard to combine immediate safety responses with long-term data-driven analysis and experimental evaluation.

-Overall, Smart AirGuard is a cost-effective, scalable, and reliable solution that combines real-time monitoring, automated risk mitigation, and cloud-based communication to improve air quality and safety in enclosed environments.
+Overall, Smart AirGuard represents a scalable and modular IoT solution that integrates real-time monitoring, automated risk mitigation, cloud-based analytics, and a research-oriented software layer to enhance air quality monitoring and system extensibility.

 ![Project](project.png)